Freshman brings the Wright stuff for TF South girls basketball

 Indeed: South was 4-3 in the conference after losing to Lemont on Jan.
 20, but finished league play on a six-game winning streak.

 There could be more of that on the way.
-Seniors Tatiana Lawson and Angelina Bobbitt have been dependable veterans for South, which is 18-11 overall.
+Seniors Tatiana Lawson and Angelina Bobbitt were dependable veterans for South, which finished 18-12 after losing to Thornwood in a Class 4A regional semifinal.
 But there also is a core of young talent that promises to keep the program competitive for seasons to come.

 Wright, a 5-8 wing, is part of a group, along with three sophomores: 5-8 Rayvan Rush, 5-11 Jaiden Thompson and 5-7 Cherish Boothe.